Sanjit1/Sanjit1/README.md

 ###### v0.0.1™️

 ## About Me
-I'm a first year Electrical Engineering student at UCLA.
-I'm still interested in a broad range of things including Neural Signal Processing, Circuits, Digital Logic Design, and Machine Learning.
-Most of these are more passion projects than anything else, but I'm always looking to learn more.
+I'm a third year Electrical Engineering student at UCLA.
+I like all things EE, but I specialize in Signal Processing, Most of what you see here are passion projects, some of which I haven't had time to work on since college started, but I'm always looking to learn more and work on fun stuff.
 To learn more about me, check out my [website](https://sanjitsarda.com/).

 ## Stats
 Ah yes, the stats.